After you apply

 Use your OSU ID in correspondence with us about your application.

-Follow the instructions in the email to set up your Ohio State username (lastname.#).
+Follow the instructions in the email to activate your Ohio State username (lastname.#).
 This will give you access to your Applicant Center where you can check on the status of your application.

 Check your application status

-Remember, it is your responsibility to make sure your application is complete by the deadline.
+Remember, it is your responsibility to make sure we receive your required application materials by the deadline.
 Log in to your Applicant Center to check the status of your application and all requirements.

 Applicant Center FAQ